-The Board is our governing body, responsible for overseeing the implementation of our strategy and holding management to account.
-To support the Board in the delivery of its responsibilities, we operate four board subcommittees, each with distinct mandates in their Terms of Reference (ToR).
+The Board is our governing body, responsible for overseeing the implementation of our Strategy and holding management to account.
+To support the Board in the delivery of its responsibilities, we operate four Board subcommittees, each with distinct mandates in their Terms of Reference (ToR).

 BRC provides independent oversight of the effective management of our risk universe.
 BRC is supported by five executive risk committees, each focusing on a particular discipline(s) of risk.
-These committees are decision making in nature and operate within delegated mandates and limits provided by the Board/BRC.
-Refer to page 78 of the Annual Report and Accounts for the year ended 31 December 2020 for the number of BRC meetings held over the previous 12 months.

-Our committee structure as at the year-end is set out overleaf:
+These committees are decision making in nature and operate within delegated mandates and limits provided by the Board / BRC.
+Our committee structure as at the year-end is set out below: